1990s North Korean famine

-The North Korean famine, dubbed by the government as the Arduous March, was a period of mass starvation together with a general economic crisis from 1995 to 2000 in North Korea.
-During this time there was an increase in defection from North Korea which peaked towards the end of the famine period.
+The North Korean famine, dubbed by the government as the Arduous March, was a period of mass starvation together with a general economic crisis from 1994 to 1999 in North Korea.
+During this time there was an increase in defection from North Korea, which peaked towards the end of the famine period.

-The famine stemmed from a variety of factors.
 Economic mismanagement and the loss of Soviet support caused food production and imports to decline rapidly.
 A series of floods and droughts exacerbated the crisis.
+Another contributing background factor was the tightening of international sanctions.
 The North Korean government and its centrally planned system proved too inflexible to effectively curtail the disaster.
 North Korea attempted to obtain aid and commercial opportunities, but failed to receive initial attention.
+After repeatedly refusing international help, North Korea only sought international aid after 1995.

 Estimates of the death toll vary widely.
 Out of a total population of approximately 22 million, somewhere between 240,000 and 3,500,000 North Koreans died from starvation or hunger-related illnesses, with the deaths peaking in 1997.
 A 2011 U.S. Census Bureau report estimated the number of excess deaths from 1993 to 2000 to be between 500,000 and 600,000.